Linaro/lava/doc/v2/installing_on_debian.rst

          the relevant production release available from the :ref:`lava_repositories`.

-.. [#f3] Jessie was released on April 25th, 2015.
-All updates to LAVA packages
+.. [#f3] Jessie was released on April 25th, 2015 and security support for
-         for Jessie will be made using `jessie-backports`_.
-Systems using Debian Jessie are recommended to enable jessie-backports.
-LAVA packages and dependencies which are installed using jessie-backports are **fully supported** by upstream and are the same codebase as the relevant production release available from the
-         :ref:`lava_repositories`.
+         Jessie is expected to terminate in June 2018.
+All instances using Jessie are recommended to upgrade to Debian Stretch as soon as possible.
+Remaining updates to LAVA packages for Jessie will be made using `jessie-backports`_.

 .. [#f4] `buster` is the name of the next Debian release after Stretch, which
          is supported automatically via uploads to Sid (unstable).

 .. _experimental: https://wiki.debian.org/DebianExperimental